 Spoofing his old clean-cut image

 Tab Hunter's failure to win the role of Tony in the film adaptation of West Side Story (Jerome Robbins, Robert Wise, 1961) prompted him to agree to star in a weekly television sitcom.
-In 1960, prior to the program's debut, he was arrested by the police for allegedly beating his dog Fritz.
-His 11-day trial started in mid-October, a month after The Tab Hunter Show debuted on on NBC.
+In 1960, before the program's debut, he was arrested by the police for allegedly beating his dog Fritz.
+His 11-day trial started in mid-October, a month after The Tab Hunter Show debuted on NBC.
 The neighbour who initiated the charges had done so for spite when Hunter declined her repeated invitations to dinner, and he was acquitted by the jury.
 The Tab Hunter Show had moderate ratings and was cancelled after one season.

 Following the film comedy The Pleasure of His Company (George Seaton, 1961) opposite Debbie Reynolds, the quality of his films fell off drastically during the 1960s.
-In Italy he made the fantasy L'arciere delle mille e una notte/The Golden Arrow (Antonio Margheriti, 1962) with Rossana Podestà.
-In Great Britain he starred in The City Under the Sea (Jacques Tourneur, 1965) with Vincent Price.
-For a short time in the late 1960s, after several seasons of starring in summer stock and dinner theatre in shows such as Bye Bye Birdie, The Tender Trap and Under the Yum Yum Tree.
+In Italy, he made the fantasy L'arciere delle mille e una notte/The Golden Arrow (Antonio Margheriti, 1962) with Rossana Podestà.
+In Great Britain, he starred in The City Under the Sea (Jacques Tourneur, 1965) with Vincent Price.
+For a short time in the late 1960s, after several seasons of starring in summer stock and dinner theatre in shows such as 'Bye Bye Birdie', 'The Tender Trap' and 'Under the Yum Yum Tree'.

-Hunter settled in the south of France, and acted in Spaghetti Westerns like El dedo del destino/The Cups of San Sebastian (Richard Rush, 1967) and La vendetta è il mio perdono/Shotgun (Roberto Mauri, 1968).
-During the 1970 he worked mainly for TV but also starred in the horror film Sweet Kill (Curtis Hanson, 1972) and appeared in the Western The Life and Times of Judge Roy Bean (John Huston, 1972).
+Hunter settled in the south of France and acted in Spaghetti Westerns like El dedo del destino/The Cups of San Sebastian (Richard Rush, 1967) and La vendetta è il mio perdono/Shotgun (Roberto Mauri, 1968).
+During the 1970s he worked mainly for TV but also starred in the horror film Sweet Kill (Curtis Hanson, 1972) and appeared in the Western The Life and Times of Judge Roy Bean (John Huston, 1972).

-His career was revived in the 1980s, when he spoofed his old clean-cut image by appearing opposite Divine in the camp classics Polyester (John Waters, 1981) and Lust in the Dust (Paul Bartel, 1985), which Hunter also co-produced.
-He then played Mr. Stewart, the substitute teacher in Grease 2 (Patricia Birch, 1982), who sang Reproduction.
+His career was revived in the 1980s when he spoofed his old clean-cut image by appearing opposite Divine in the camp classics Polyester (John Waters, 1981) and Lust in the Dust (Paul Bartel, 1985), which Hunter also co-produced.
+He then played Mr. Stewart, the substitute teacher in Grease 2 (Patricia Birch, 1982), who sang 'Reproduction'.
 Hunter had a major role in the horror film Cameron's Closet (Armand Mastroianni, 1988).
 He also wrote, co-produced and starred in Dark Horse (David Hemmings, 1992).

-Hunter's autobiography, Tab Hunter Confidential: The Making of a Movie Star (2006), co-written with Eddie Muller, became a New York Times best-seller as did the paperback edition in 2007.
+Hunter's autobiography, 'Tab Hunter Confidential: The Making of a Movie Star' (2006), co-written with Eddie Muller, became a New York Times best-seller as did the paperback edition in 2007.
 In the book, Hunter acknowledged that he was gay, confirming rumours that had circulated since the height of his fame.
-According to William L. Hamilton of The New York Times, detailed reports about Hunter's alleged romances with close friends Debbie Reynolds and Natalie Wood, were strictly the fodder of studio publicity departments.
+According to William L. Hamilton of The New York Times, detailed reports about Hunter's alleged romances with close friends Debbie Reynolds and Natalie Wood were strictly the fodder of studio publicity departments.
 Hunter had a long-term relationship with actor Anthony Perkins and shorter flings with dancer Rudolf Nureyev and champion figure skater Ronnie Robertson, before settling down with his partner of over 30 years, Allan Glaser.
+In 2015 Glaser produced the documentary Tab Hunter Confidential (Jeffrey Schwarz, 2015), based on Hunter’s autobiography, which re-entered the New York Times Best Seller list during the release of the documentary.

 Trailer for Damn Yankees (1958).
 Source: Tab Hunter (YouTube).